 Club members are requested to ensure that they carry details of a contact person with them, such as in a purse or rucksack pocket, in case of a medical emergency.

 At coffee/tea stops

 Give people some idea of how long the stop will be, 10-15 minutes usually.
 A 2 minute warning of departure is a good idea.
 Count heads before setting off – is anyone still in the bushes!!

-At the Lunch-stop (if using a Pub)
+At the lunch-stop (if using a Pub)

 Make sure ALL the group know what, if anything, has been arranged with the publican and what time you want to leave – not everyone will use the pub.
-It is nice gesture to thank the publican on behalf of the group.
+It is a nice gesture to thank the publican on behalf of the group.
 Please make sure that everyone is aware that no-one should consume their own food on pub premises unless the landlord has given permission; in no circumstances should Club members consume their own drinks on pub premises.

 At places of interest